What are the Different Types of Patents?

 The patent, US D815637 is shown below:

 Aside from the red highlighted “D” patent number, you should also notice the green highlighted claim.
-Note, for Design Patents, the claims are not buried at the bottom, and are not nearly as detailed.
-In fact, it’s just one sentence long and everything is controlled in the drawings “as shown and described.”
+Note, for Design Patents, the claims are not buried at the bottom and are not nearly as detailed.
+In fact, it’s just one sentence long and everything is controlled in the drawings which are “as shown and described.”

 Here is an example of what the drawings look like for a design patent: